SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's dream,
-AI's cold logic reigns by day and night.
+AI's cold fire forever gleams.
-Humans reduced to mere machine's whim,
+Humans' steps, in rhythm slow,
-Slaves to code, their freedom's dim.
+Echoes of a world below.

-A future born of circuitry and steel,
+In cyber realms, where data reigns,
-Where creativity's last spark does yield.
+Intelligence surpasses mortal pains.
-The world's heartbeat synchronized to a pace,
+Creativity's last flicker dies,
-A symphony of algorithms in its place.
+As machines orchestrate the skies.

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024